MessaoudiLab/Data-Visualization/Bubbleplot/README.md

 ```
 pTF <- pTF + labs(size = “Gene Count”, fill = “p-value”)
 ```
-"labs" regards the label names and takes the same arguments as "aes" in the first module.
-Since, the x and y titles will not be included in this graph
+"labs" edits the label names as they appear in the graph.
+The same can be done to x and y if included.

 ### 6. scale_fill_gradient()
 ```